stasemsoft/FontysICT-sem1/docs/artificial-intelligence/ai.md

 # AI, GenAI, artificial intelligence

+Mainly pointers to other places where you can find stuff...

 ## What is AI?

 - When we talk about AI or Artificial Intelligence we mean everything done